isomerpages/moe-meridianpri/_the-meridian-experience/Teaching & Learning Programmes/Mother Tongue Department.md

 variant: markdown
 ---
 <h4>Approach</h4>
-<p>At Meridian, our approach to Mother Tongue Language learning is built
+<p align="justify">At Meridian, our approach to Mother Tongue Language learning is built
 on three key principles that strive to drive student success:</p>
-<p>We See - Every child carries the promise of growth.
+<p align="justify">We See - Every child carries the promise of growth.
 We recognize their
 unique potential and nurture their strengths in language learning.</p>
-<p>We Steer - Through engaging activities and cultural experiences, we guide
+<p align="justify">We Steer - Through engaging activities and cultural experiences, we guide
 students to explore their Mother Tongue with curiosity and purpose, equipping them with essential communication skills for the future.</p>
-<p>We Shape - We develop confident language users who positively influence
+<p align="justify">We Shape - We develop confident language users who positively influence
 others, embracing both their cultural heritage and 21st century competencies.</p>
-<p>In alignment with MOE's Mother Tongue Languages curriculum, we emphasize
+<p align="justify">In alignment with MOE's Mother Tongue Languages curriculum, we emphasize
 core language skills through a progressive approach, integrating technology and 21st century competencies.
 Our teachers employ differentiated instruction, ensuring every child progresses while maintaining their joy of learning.</p>
-<p>We believe in strong parent partnerships, sharing regular updates and
+<p align="justify">We believe in strong parent partnerships, sharing regular updates and
 practical tips for home-based language activities through our engagement sessions.</p>
-<p>Together, we nurture passionate Mother Tongue Language learners who appreciate
+<p align="justify">Together, we nurture passionate Mother Tongue Language learners who appreciate
 their cultural roots and are ready to thrive in an interconnected world.</p>
-<p></p>
 <h4>Key Departmental Programmes</h4>

-<p>1.
-Festive Celebrations</p>
-<p>Through immersive celebrations of Chinese New Year, Hari Raya and Deepavali,
+<p align="justify"><b>1.
+Festive Celebrations</b><br>Through immersive celebrations of Chinese New Year, Hari Raya and Deepavali,
 students experience the rich traditions and cultural practices that make these festivals meaningful in our multicultural society.</p>

-<p>2.
-Reading Programme</p>
-<p>From 2025, we have enhanced our Mother Tongue reading programme with dedicated
+<p align="justify"><b>2.
+Reading Programme</b><br>From 2025, we have enhanced our Mother Tongue reading programme with dedicated
 curriculum time for reading.
 Primary 1 and 2 students will embark on a 30-minute weekly reading journey where stories come alive through:</p>
 <ul data-tight="true" class="tight">